-The seminal works of The Maysles Brothers are many and if you have not seen them, you should watch a few: http://mayslesfilms.com/films.
+The seminal work of The Maysles Brothers are many.
+If you have not seen them, you should watch a few: http://mayslesfilms.com/films.

-The Maysles Brothers work continues to have significant impact on the work of filmmakers around the world.
+The Maysles Brothers work continues to have significant impact on filmmakers around the world.
 Their approach was strongly observational and the aesthetic, sparse.
-Their faith in reality, as equally if not more interesting and powerful than fiction, created films of a raw, visceral quality.
-Occasionally in moments hard to watch, but also impossible to look away.
+Their faith in reality, as more interesting than fiction, created films of a raw, visceral quality.
+Occasionally hard to watch but impossible to look away.

-Albert Maysles began his career as a teacher of Psychology and, in fact, it was an interest in filming the life of patients in a mental hospital that represents his very first film, Psychiatry in Russia.
+Albert Maysles began his career as a teacher of Psychology.
+It was an interest in filming the life of patients in a mental hospital that represents his very first film, Psychiatry in Russia.
 This drive to represent reality unfiltered, to show things as they are, still holds incredible power and potential, especially in healthcare.

-Given the overall market conditions in Healthcare, it is more important than ever to create work with strength and honesty.
-Work that will go beyond selling treatments and help patients understand the value of compliance and adhering to their therapy.
-It’s time to explore new ways of representing and seeing solutions in healthcare that improve on the outcomes we have achieved thus far.
+It is more important than ever to create work with strength and honesty.
+Work that connects deeply and goes beyond selling treatments and help patients understand the value of wellness.
+It’s time to explore new ways of representing and seeing solutions in healthcare that improve on what has been achieved thus far.
 The work of the Maysles Brothers remains so powerful because it is work that has a Head For The Heart.
-It is a belief in the intimate power of life as it is – an un-glossed honesty that captures human nature with an observing, unwavering respect for humanity.
+It is a belief in the intimate power of life as it truly is.
+True stories told with un-glossed honesty that capture human nature with an observing, unwavering respect for humanity.

 With digital settling into truly meaningful integration, another positive aspect to this work is the trend we’re seeing in the return to ideas with traditional chops; ideas and executions not overreaching with digital hijinks — solid, great ideas…we might even call them analogue — resplendent in their simplicity and brilliance.
 This year’s Grand Global winner, the Luck Plan from Downtown Partners delivers on all fronts.
 The Windy City claims the big win; congratulations to the team..